Non-Owner Car Insurance in North Carolina

 North Carolina state laws affect non-owner rates, but your personal characteristics, driving history, choice of insurer and policy limits have a bigger impact:

-- Driving history: Clean records keep rates low.
-The average non-owner policy for a driver with an accident costs $78 per month, and drivers with a DUI will pay an average of $222 per month.
+• Driving history: Clean records keep rates low.
+Among the six insurers in MoneyGeek's North Carolina review, the average non-owner policy for a driver with a prior accident costs $78 per month, and drivers with a DUI pay an average of $222 per month, a 231% increase over the $67 clean-record baseline, the largest rate factor on this page by a wide margin.

-- Choice of insurer: Our North Carolina data shows Erie charges the same driver $67 per month, while State Farm charges $37.
-Shop around!
+• Choice of insurer: MoneyGeeks North Carolina SR-22 analysis reveals that Erie charges the same driver $67 per month, while State Farm charges $37.

 What Is Non-Owner Car Insurance in North Carolina?

 North Carolina allows non-owner car insurance.
 It's a legitimate liability policy recognized by the state, and it meets financial responsibility requirements, including for drivers who need to file an SR-22 in North Carolina.
-Not every insurer offers it, which is why some people have trouble finding it, but it's fully legal to purchase and use in North Carolina.
+Not every insurer offers it, which is why some drivers have trouble finding it, but it's fully legal to purchase and use in the state.

-To get non-owner car insurance, you'll need to call an insurance company directly or work with an agent.
-Unlike standard auto insurance, insurers don't offer online quotes for non-owner policies, so you won't see it as an option on their website.
-MoneyGeek found average rates and phone numbers for insurers who offer policies in North Carolina.
+To get non-owner car insurance, call an insurance company directly or work with an independent agent — insurers don't offer online quotes for non-owner policies, so you won't find it as a self-serve option on their websites.
+When you call, have your driver's license number, driving history, and desired coverage limits ready.
+If you need an SR-22, tell the agent upfront — not every agent handles SR-22 filings and confirming this before the call saves time.
+MoneyGeek has compiled average rates and direct phone numbers for all six insurers that offer non-owner policies in North Carolina.

 Who Should Get Non-Owner Car Insurance in North Carolina?

-Non-owner insurance works well for those who don't own a car.
+Non-owner insurance is a good option for those who don't own a car.
 But it's useful only for drivers who frequently rent or borrow cars, want to maintain continuous coverage between vehicles or need to get their license reinstated.

-- Frequent vehicle borrowing: Get non-owner insurance if you regularly drive family or friends' cars.
-The car owner's insurance covers claims, but their rates increase when you cause accidents.
+• Frequent vehicle borrowing: Get non-owner insurance if you regularly drive family or friends' cars.
+The car owner's insurance covers claims, but their rates increase after an accident.
 Your non-owner policy pays claims without affecting their premium.

-- Regular car rentals: Rental companies charge $15 to $30 daily for liability coverage.
-A $32 per month non-owner policy breaks even after two rental days, then saves money while providing consistent coverage across all rentals.
+• Regular car rentals: Rental companies charge $15 to $30 daily for liability coverage.
+At State Farm's $ 37-per-month rate, the cheapest non-owner option in North Carolina, the policy breaks even after approximately 2 rental days per month, then saves money on every additional rental day while providing consistent coverage regardless of which company you rent from.

 A non-owner policy isn't appropriate for those who: